 Survivors of Dr. Parth Gandhi

-Given these concerns for her own and the public safety, I THRIVE's creator reported these threats to >10 University of Utah doctors late summer 2021.
-No action was taken by these providers to protect the Utah community at that time, and rather I THRIVE's creator was threatened with criminal citation for reporting Parth and associated peers as dangerous.
-Fearing for her life and knowing she would not be believed in setting of Utah providers' combined efforts to cover these ethical and moral violations, I THRIVE's creator continued to pursue advocacy, performative and investigative efforts, and to collect evidence to expose violations occurring in the Utah mental health community throughout 2021.
-We cancelled our 2021 photo advocacy series in its early planning phases to focus on personal safety, local, and national advocacy efforts, and to apply to the California Institute of Integral Studies (CIIS) Certificate Program in Psychedelic Therapies and Research (CPTR) where we hoped we might be successful in gaining additional resources to report Parth and violations occurring in the Utah mental health and psychedelic science community.
+Out of concern for personal and public safety, I THRIVE’s creator reported these warnings to more than ten University of Utah physicians in late summer 2021.
+No protective action was taken; instead, she was threatened with criminal citation for reporting Gandhi and others as dangerous.
+Fearing for her life and anticipating she would not be believed amid coordinated institutional cover-ups, she continued advocacy, investigative efforts, and evidence collection throughout 2021.
+I THRIVE cancelled a planned 2021 photo advocacy series to focus on safety and reporting, and applied to the California Institute of Integral Studies (CIIS) Certificate Program in Psychedelic Therapies and Research (CPTR) to seek additional institutional support.

 I THRIVE & The Kintsukuroi Project